theseus-rs/rsql/rsql_cli/docs/src/appendix-01-rsql-toml.md

 #   false - don't display the changes
 changes = true

+# Indicate if footer should be displayed when displaying results.
+#
+# Possible values:
+#   true - display the footer
+#   false - don't display the footer
+footer = true

 # The format to use for results.
 #
 # Possible values: